Nethan/ispconfig-acmeplugin/README.md

 ## Configuration

-- Create a remote user with following permission `DNS zone function` and `DNS txt function`
+- Create a remote user with following permission `DNS zone function`, `Client function` and `DNS txt function`
-- Edit `/usr/local/ispconfig/web/interface/remote/plugin-acmeapi.php` and insert the created user/password.
+- Edit `/usr/local/ispconfig/interface/web/remote/plugin_acmeapi.php` and insert the created user/password.
 Edit the URL if necessary.
 - Config `System > Server Config > Your Server Name > TAB ACME (Plugin)` with your data and enable it.

 # Use the Plugin
  - create a api key in your zone `DNS > Zones > Select Zone > TAB ACME (Plugin)`

+!!!
+Logout and Login to get the plugin active !!!

 ## acme.sh
 - Download the dns plugin script for acme.sh into /root/.acme.sh/dnsapi (if default installation)